kitschpatrol/yanki/readme.md

 Avoid the complexity of mixing and matching multi-note and single-note syntaxes.
 One local Markdown file always yields one Anki note.

-### Folder hierarchy = Anki deck hierarchy
+### Local folder hierarchy = Anki deck hierarchy

-Yanki MD uses the source Markdown file's parent directory name as the deck name.
+Yanki uses the source Markdown file's parent directory name as the deck name.
 Complex folder hierarchies are also supported — Anki decks will be created and nested as needed to match the structure of the local file system.

-### Leverage the default Anki note types
+### Embrace Anki's default note types

+More note types, more problems.

 Yanki _only_ supports turning Markdown into the "Basic", "Basic (and reversed card)" , "Basic (type in the answer)", and "Cloze" note types that ship as defaults in the Anki App.